savonet/liquidsoap/doc/content/flows.md

 * Change your radio's location
 * Register and unregister twitter notifications

-The code is still being developped.
+The code is still being developed.
 It can be accessed at this url:
 [https://github.com/savonet/flows-client](https://github.com/savonet/flows-client)